dezordi/ViralFlow/README.rst

 =====
 Disclaimer
 =====
+* The fastq files should have in the same directory of sars2_assembly.sh and the python scripts.

-* If you use this workflow for academic pourposes, please cite this repository;
+* If you use this workflow for academic  purposes, please cite this repository;
 * More information `Here <https://dezordi.github.io/>`_;